Total Lightning Network™

 Earth Networks is the leader in environmental network deployment and has leveraged its existing infrastructure to implement a dense network of high frequency sensors that employ modern microprocessor technology.
 The ENLS is a compact fully automated sensor with no moving parts and is easily interfaced with modular connectors.
 This facilitates easy installation with no site survey required, better reliability, a smaller operational footprint, and low maintenance.

 The ENTLN capability to detect both in-cloud and cloud-to-ground flash signals at high efficiencies make it practical to track and predict severe weather in real-time.
 By using the ENTLN total lightning data, a real-time lighting cell tracking system and subsequent Earth Networks Dangerous Thunderstorm Alert (DTA) system have been developed.
 A DTA is issued when there is a high frequency of lightning detected by the ENTLN, which indicates the increased potential for:

 - High winds

 The Dangerous Thunderstorm Alert appears as a purple alert area polygon accompanied by an associated text alert.
 The DTA can be used to enhance weather monitoring systems operated by national meteorological associations, or may be utilized in areas where meteorological tools such as radar are unavailable providing gap filling technology that can help save lives and protect property.

-Earth Networks provides ENTLN total lightning data through standard application program interfaces (APIs), desktop visualization tools such as its web-based StreamerRT, and Google Earth.
+Earth Networks provides ENTLN total lightning data through standard application program interfaces (APIs), desktop visualization tools such as web-based StreamerRT, and Google Earth.